Schaudge/petsc/doc/docs/manual/profiling.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 TAU profiles can be generated without the need for instrumentation through the
 use of the perfstubs package.
+To enable that, configure PETSc with ``--with-tau-perfstubs``.
 To generate profiles with TAU, first setup TAU:

 .. code-block:: bash